A Synonymous Variational Perspective on the Rate-Distortion-Perception Tradeoff: Preliminaries

 As the foundation of the synonymous variational inference proposed in this paper, a new form of KL divergence needs to be introduced from \cite{niu2024mathematical, niu2025mathematical}, referred to as \emph{partial semantic KL divergence} $D_{\text{KL},s}\left[q||p_s\right]$, which is defined as

-which represents a divergence between a syntactic distribution $q$ and a semantic distribution $p_s$. \footnote{The relationship between the partial semantic KL divergence and the standard KL divergence satisfies $D_{\text{KL},s}\left[q||p_s\right] \leq D_{\text{KL}}\left[q||p\right]$, which can be referred to as \emph{partial semantic relative entropy} in Niu and Zhang's paper \cite{niu2024mathematical, niu2025mathematical}.} Clearly, these two distributions emphasize different levels of information, i.e., the syntactic level and the semantic level.
+which represents a { divergence-like} quantity between a syntactic distribution $q$ and a semantic distribution $p_s$. \footnote{{ This terminology follows the synonymity-based semantic information theory in \cite{niu2024mathematical, niu2025mathematical}, where this quantity is also referred to as \emph{partial semantic relative entropy}.
+Unlike the standard KL divergence, the partial semantic KL divergence is not guaranteed to be non-negative in a general semantic distribution approximation problem.
+When used as an effective semantic divergence measure, its non-negative part is usually considered.}} Clearly, these two distributions emphasize different levels of information, i.e., the syntactic level and the semantic level.
 However, this formulation reflects a core principle of the theory: \textbf{semantic information is invisible and cannot be directly manipulated, but can only be represented and processed through syntactic forms}.

 In the following Section~\ref{SectionIII}, we present the problem formulation and synonymous modeling of perceptual compression under this theoretical framework and its basic processing principle.
 Sections~\ref{SectionIV} and ~\ref{SectionV} then provide detailed theoretical analyses to demonstrate why this semantic-information perspective can be theoretically consistent with perceptual compression.